taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Pippa: **"*What was it like?*"**

-Asoka: **"*I guess it wasn't super different from now, except not even Biononymous could leave the caves.
-I remember when Confinement ended because that was the first time I wore outside clothes and headgear, and then we all went outside to celebrate.
-Some people kept falling over, and Vovó said it was because they'd become afraid of the sky.*"**
+Asoka: **"*I guess it wasn't super different from now, except, even if you had the right gear you weren't allowed to leave the caves.
+I remember when Confinement ended...I could hear a lot of laughing and shouting, and then my dad ran into my room and started dressing me in new clothes...he was crying...later I realised those were my first surface clothes...and then we were outside.
+People kept falling over, and Vovó said it was because they'd been underground for so long, they weren't used to being out in the open.*"**

-Pippa: **"*Why were they afraid of the sky?*"**

-Asoka: **"*I guess because they'd been underground for so long, they weren't used to being out in the open?*"**

-Pippa: **"*Did you feel afraid?*"**
+Pippa: **"*Were you scared?*"**

 Asoka smiles nostalgically.

-Asoka: **"*No...Vovó told us to get in a line, me at the front, then my mom, then my dad, and her in the back, and we all held each other while we looked at the stars so none of us would fall down.*"**
+Asoka: **"*No...we got in a line: me in front, then my mom, then dad, then Vovó, and we all held each other while we tried to name the stars, and none of us down.*"**

 Pippa: **"*You were out at night??
-Weren't you afraid of werewolves??*"**
+What about the werewolves??*"**

-Asoka: **"*Oh, don't believe everything Io tells you, werewolves aren't real.*"**
+Asoka: **"*Pippa, I promise, werewolves aren't real.*"**

-Pippa, unconvinced: **"*How do you know they're not real?
-Io says the Confinement started because there were too many werewolves, coming out at night and killing people, and now the World Government has killed most of them but not all of them.
-The only place that werewolves can't go is the Red Zone, but that doesn't matter because we can't go into the Red Zone either...*"**
+Pippa, unconvinced: **"*How do you know?
+Io says werewolves were killing people at night, so the World Government made us stay underground while they set traps and drove all the werewolves into the Red Zone!
+But Io says that was stupid, because we can't go to the Red Zone and check if the werewolves all died, so they might come back...*"**

 ### Page 5

 Asoka: **"*Ha!
-When I make Journeyhume, I'll go to the Red Zone, *and* I'll prove that werewolves aren't real!*"**
+When I become a Journeyhume, I'll go to the Red Zone and prove Io wrong!*"**

-Pippa: **"*No way!
-You'd have to invent a new SynTh cloth to do that!*"**
+Pippa: **"*But how?
+Not even Vovó Iúna's best surface clothes can't protect you in the Red Zone!*"**

+Asoka: **"*I'll just have to make better surface clothes!*"**

 Iri and Manut play, as Asoka turns towards a delicious smell floating up the valley towards them.